‘Everyone was screaming’: Man accused of driving truck through Oregon parade route

-PORTLAND, Ore.
-(KOIN) – The annual Grand Floral Parade in Northeast Portland wasn’t all sunshine and roses Saturday morning.
+The annual Grand Floral Parade in Northeast Portland wasn’t all sunshine and roses Saturday morning.
 About 20 minutes before the festivities began, police and parade officials say a man drove into the parade route.
+KTLA’s sister station KOIN reports.

 Witnesses told Nexstar’s KOIN that children had still been in the road grabbing candy when 42-year-old Sidney Sean Mecham came racing through in a pickup truck.